A sure sign of summer is raspberries. Get your fill in Hopkins at their Raspberry Festival mid-July!

-Check out everything the events that are planned for these fun-filled days:
+Check out all the events that are planned for these fun-filled days:

 - Hunt for the Golden Raspberry